allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     while adhering to the communications section of the code of conduct.
     * Provide constructive feedback and propose solutions for issues faced.
     * Receive feedback and discuss how it could be used to improve future projects and assignments.
-    * :heavy_exclamation_mark: TODO: add any additional items in the A category for the postmortems.
-    * Consider all possible angles and opions when determining what is good feedback.
+    * Consider all possible angles and opinions when determining what is good feedback.
     * Thoroughly consider all feedback regardless of how it may initially seem.

 * Unacceptable Conduct (U):